Working from Home is the future

 - Carefully bend at your hips as you fold forward, walking your hands out in front of you.

 - Rest your belly on your thighs.

 - Extend your arms in front of your body with your palms facing up.

 - Focus on breathing normally and relaxing any areas of tension or tightness.

 - Hold this stretch pose for a couple of seconds at a time and maintain your breathing.

 *Bonus tip: We have written an article all about lower back pain Here

-- Start by standing or sitting with your spine erect.
-Bring one arm overhead and drop your forearm behind you, resting your hand on your back between your shoulder blades.
+- You can stand or seat for this stretch, sit up straight and bring one arm overhead and drop your forearm behind you, resting your hand on your back between your shoulder blades.

 - With your other hand, grab your bent elbow and pull gently, until you feel a stretch in your shoulder, and the back of your arm (triceps).